Nitr0z/nft-tracker-bot-discord/README.md

 - #### Other Operating Systems
   You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).

-If the installation was successful, you should be able to run the following command.

-    $ node --version
-    v8.11.3

-    $ npm --version
-    6.1.0

-If you need to update `npm`, you can make it using `npm`!
-Cool right?
-After running the following command, just open again the command line and be happy.

-    $ npm install npm -g

 ###
 ### Yarn installation